PANS/PANDAS Symptoms in My Family

 Bacteria Playing Hide & Seek

-Here is my attempt to explain how a bacteria such as mycoplasma, bacteria that causes pneumonia, can cause the symptoms of PANS/PANDAS such as drastic emotional or behavioral changes.
+Here is my attempt to explain how a bacteria such as mycoplasma, which causes pneumonia, can cause PANS/PANDAS.
+The symptoms that this bacteria and others cause includes drastic emotional or behavioral changes.

 Basically, these bacteria (STREP or mycoplasma, for example), play Hide & Seek within the body.
 These bacteria can actually imitate or mimic the healthy cells within the body.
-They basically “hide” while pretending to be healthy body cells.
+They “hide” while pretending to be healthy body cells.
 In the time that these bacteria are hiding, they multiply in secret.
-They ultimately grow and grow until they are finally found once their presence can no longer be hidden from the body’s immune system.
-The immune system actually attacks the healthy cells that the infections have been mimicking in secret.
+The invaders grow and grow until they are finally found once their presence can no longer be hidden from the body’s immune system.
+Our immune system actually attacks the healthy cells that the infections have been mimicking in secret.

 Devastatingly, at that point, the child’s behaviors and emotions take a drastic turn for the worst causing frightening emotional and behavioral symptoms: